-- Straighten your knee completely. - Sponge bathe or shower when approved by your surgeon, and get dressed. - Gradually resume simple homemaking tasks. - Do 20 minutes of your home exercises twice a day.
+- Continue with a walker unless you are otherwise instructed. - Walk at least 300 feet with a walker or support. - Climb and descend a small flight of stairs with a handrail, once a day. - Straighten your knee completely. - Never place pillows or objects underneath your surgical knee. - Sponge bathe or shower when approved by your surgeon, and get dressed. - Gradually resume simple homemaking tasks. - Do 20 minutes of your home exercises twice a day.